Rabbit Facts for Kids: Burrows, Diet, and Predator Avoidance

 Renée DeVincent • March 20, 2025

 Wild rabbits are some of North America's most common animals.
 Whether darting through fields or munching on clover, they play an important role in nature.
-Let’s explore the different types of wild rabbits, what their babies are like, and how they might be living right outside your door!
+Let’s explore more rabbit facts for kids.
+What wild rabbits eat, where they live, and more!

 • Cottontail Rabbits create small, shallow nests called forms.